Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Summary

-\item We detect faint, narrow H$\alpha$ absorption in two red and bright BL H$\alpha$ emitters.
+\item We detect complex H$\alpha$ profiles in two red and bright BL H$\alpha$ emitters.
+We tentatively identify these as due to faint, narrow H$\alpha$ absorption.
 Until now, such absorption has only been detected in a handful of luminous red quasars at $z\approx2$.
 The absorption systems are shifted by +50 and -340 km s$^{-1}$ with respect to the line centre, respectively.
 We interpret them as tracing the dense gas inflows that are fueling the BH growth (the redshifted absorption), and outflowing gas within the broad line region that traces the onset of outflows driven by the AGN (the blueshifted absorption).
 [Section $\ref{sec:abs}$, Fig. $\ref{fig:absorption}$]

 \item The complete coverage allows us to measure the number densities of broad line H$\alpha$ emitters over a total volume $6\times10^5$ cMpc$^3$ over $z=4-6$.
 We measure a number density of $10^{-5}$ cMpc$^{-3}$, which is an order of magnitude higher than extrapolated quasar UV luminosity function, but similar to earlier faint AGN searches using X-Ray data.
-Despite the high number density, it only implies that AGN only contribute $<$ 1 \% of the UV emission at these luminosities.
+Despite the high number density, it implies that AGN only contribute $<$ 1 \% of the total UV emission at these luminosities.
+The H$\alpha$ luminosity function of the faint AGN is steeper than the UV luminosity function, but only slightly higher than previous (uncertain) extrapolations and in agreement with a low AGN fraction among the general galaxy population, except for the brightest H$\alpha$ luminosities.
 [Section $\ref{sec:numberdensity}$, Fig. $\ref{fig:LF}$, Table $\ref{tab:NumDens}$]

-\item The BH mass function agrees with cosmological simulations over M$_{\rm BH}=10^{7.5-8}$ M$_{\odot}$, whereas at lower masses we are likely biased to detecting only more efficiently accreting BHs.
+\item The BH mass function agrees with cosmological simulations over M$_{\rm BH}=10^{7.5-8}$ M$_{\odot}$, intruigingly suggesting that our AGN selection captures the full population of SMBHs with these masses, whereas at lower masses we are likely biased to detecting only more efficiently accreting BHs.
 [Section $\ref{sec:BHMF}$, Fig. $\ref{fig:MF}$]

 \item We interpret the trends between BH masses, UV and optical colors and the H$\alpha$ profile, and the detected absorption components, in the context of an evolutionary sequence.
 For the lowest mass BHs, a significant fraction of the (UV) light originates from star formation yielding a blue color and a relatively faint broad component.
 As the BH grows, the red dust enshrouded AGN increasingly outshines the star forming regions, in particular in the optical, and the broad component starts to dominate.
 The H$\alpha$ absorption detected in the objects in which the red AGN dominates highlight the onset of feedback that clears the dust-free pathways through which more massive blue quasars are seen.
 [Section $\ref{sec:cartoon}$, Fig. $\ref{fig:sketch}$]